Simul-LLM: A Framework for Exploring High-Quality Simultaneous Translation with Large Language Models: Evaluation Methodology

 \section{Evaluation Methodology}

 To validate our proposed solutions to the aforementioned challenges and to test the capabilities of Simul-LLM as the first SimulMT LLM open-source framework, we engaged in several experiments allowing for comparisons among classical non-LLM-based NMT \citep{attention_is_all_you_need} / SimulMT architectures \citep{stacl2019}, NMT LLMs adapted for SimulMT, and SimulMT LLMs.
-All mentioned LLMs are fine-tuned Falcon-7B models, but Simul-LLM features an easy to extend framework and we intend to add results for other popular LLMs such as LLaMa-7B and Mistral-7B soon.
+All mentioned LLMs are fine-tuned Falcon-7B models, but Simul-LLM features an easy to extend framework and we support both Llama and Mistral-based models as well (results in Appendix).

+NMT LLMs were fine-tuned for one epoch, as overfitting was observed beyond that point, which we intuit to be possibly due to the well-documented ability of LLMs to quickly memorize training sets \citep{biderman2023emergent}.
+In contrast, SimulMT LLMs were fine-tuned for either 2M random examples out of 5M examples (for \textit{wait-3} fine-tuning) or up to 5M examples (for \textit{wait-7} fine-tuning) on the expanded dataset due to computational constraints.